chemjh/Portfolio/Covid 19 and Crime in New York City/README.md

 -	feature correlation assessment using Kendall's Tau
 -	creation of time-series model via ARIMA (Auto-Regressive Integrated Moving Average)

+The .Rmd file is present should you wish to run the project yourself, but if you would like to see the results of the project, including visualizations, I've included a pdf of the project that shows all the cell outputs.

 # How to Use:
 Simply download the file and the associated data, place the data in the working directory, and run the file.